 Fundamentals of using visuals to tell news and feature stories.
-Concentrations will be on learning how to sequence a story visually with still pictures, then with field cameras and videotape.
+Concentrations will be on learning how to sequence a story visually with still pictures, then with field cameras and digital storage.
 In addition, students will learn how to edit video shot in the field into finished stories.
-Prerequisite: JMC 201.
 3 credits.
 Offered every semester.